Diversity, Equity, and Inclusion (DEI) programs aren’t working for a surprising reason.

 The desire to belong stems from our innate human need for self-esteem and acceptance as part of a supportive group.
 Even with the most inclusive set of organizational policies in place, employees may not feel like they truly belong.
 As a result, performance flounders, employees suffer negative health consequences, and turnover soars, especially among underrepresented groups.

-How can you create feelings of belonging…for everyone?
+How can you create feelings of belonging…across your institution?

 FOSTERing Belonging™ is a unique program that helps participants, especially leaders, spark feelings of belonging for everyone.
 The content comprises two parts and is delivered in an unparalleled learning process (see below).